gvwilson/thirdbit/src/fiction/cloudherd/index.md

 until Pillow was only a couple of strides below the mounting platform before he let Sensy and Rash jump.
-The teenagers had been doing it since they were children, but the brief moment of flight and *poof!* as they landed still made them whoop.
+The teenagers had been doing it since they were children, but the brief moment of flight and the *poof!* as they landed still made them whoop.

 Aft steered the cow out of the way